FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure/index.md

 - [Internal project](internal.md)
   - Projects that do not need to expose any interface for external use
 - [External project](external.md)
-  - Projects that expose an interface that can be imported from other projects
+  - Projects that expose an interface that can be imported into other projects